frcdesign/FRCDesign.org/docs/design-guide/stages/stage0/0B-setup.md

 Press "Subscribe", then "Get for Free".
 This will automatically add MKCad to your Onshape account.

+!!!
+Note
+    After subscribing, the MKCAD inserter won't show up in already open documents until you reload.
+This is a first-time thing though.

 <details>
 <summary>Video Tutorial</summary>
   <figure class="video_container">